exakat/php-dictionary/dictionary/collision.ini.rst

 A collision happens when two entities of the same type have two distinct definitions.
 This usually leads to a PHP Fatal error, as the engine can't tell the difference between the two structures.

-Note that structures of different types may have the same name, although it might lead to ambiguties.
+Note that structures of different types may have the same name, although it might lead to ambiguities.

 Structures with the same name, and defined in different namespaces are possible.
 The naming collision may happen at import time (a.k.a. with a use expression), and may be solved with an alias.